Guitar Buyer’s Guide

 Guitar Playability

 Ease of playability is of utmost importance when buying a guitar.
-To find a guitar that is easy to play, look for an adjustable neck with a “truss rod.”
+First, look for instruments with an adjustable neck via a “truss rod.”
 All of our recommendations below should have an adjustable neck.

-Do not worry about investing in and then “outgrowing” a guitar — what was once a student guitar will soon become your travel or couch guitar.
-Again, ease of playing is supreme as students are far more likely to practice an improve on an instrument that is comfortable and fun.
+Keep in mind: don’t worry about investing in and then “outgrowing” a guitar — what was once a “beginner” guitar will soon become your travel or couch guitar.
+Again, ease of playing is supreme as everyone is far more likely to practice an improve on an instrument that is comfortable and fun!

 Guitar Longevity

 The second priority is the longevity of the instrument.
-We suggest a solid wood top to keep strummin’ your favorite guitar forever.
-We’ll provide a few laminate options if you need to get started on a budget or want the added strength of the laminate wood to withstand kids or travel.
+We suggest a solid wood top in either spruce (clear and balanced sound) or mahogany (warm and rich tone) so you can keep strummin’ your favorite guitar forever.
+We’ll provide a few laminate options to get started on a budget, or if you’d like the added strength of laminate wood to withstand kids or travel.
 That said, if you can swing it, definitely spring for the solid top for a great boost in sound quality!
-Or if you are looking to upgrade your current git-fiddle, look for a guitar with a solid back and sides, too, for ultimate resonance.
+Or if you are looking to upgrade your current git-fiddle, look for a guitar with a solid back and sides for ultimate resonance.

 Most of our suggestions are for 6-string acoustic guitars.
 Feel free to add a “cut-away” if you have a desire to play solos high up on the neck, or pick an acoustic/electric model if you want to plug into an amp.
 If you’d like ideas on classical guitars or electric guitars please shoot us an email.